dsei-automation/terraform-aws-boundary-enterprise-static-worker-hvd/README.md

 - AWS VPC ID and the following subnets:
   - EC2 (worker) subnet IDs.
-  - (Optional) NLB Subnet IDs if a load balancer will be deployed.
 - (Optional) KMS VPC Endpoint configured within VPC.
 - Security Groups:
   - This module will create the necessary Security Groups and attach them to the applicable resources.